autowattage/2swap/README.md

 the name 2swap comes from a forth command (where ABCD in the stack translates to CDAB).

-Project made for hack club's 'wearable gadget ysws' and supercon!
+Project made for hack club's 'alleyway' and supercon!

-## how to run
-install kivy